ssherwood/spring-boot-jpa/README.md

 That is a huge improvement!
 If you use other Java 8 Date types, you'll need a converter for each (I can't believe that no one has created a utility library for these yet).

-# Step 10:  Let's write some unit tests
+# Let's write some unit tests

 So far we've not written a lot of code but its still a good idea to get into the habit of writing unit tests.
 Spring Boot 1.4 provides some new testing capabilities that we want to take advantage